dojot/dojot/storage/time-series/influxdb/README.md

 ![Architecture](./docs/imgs/arq.png)

-__NOTE THAT__ When the services starts a default Organization with a default bucket, a default user with a default password and a default token must have already been created, optionally with a retention.
+__NOTE THAT__ It's mandatory to set default organization, bucket, user, and password before starting the services, optionally a retention.
 You can see an example in the [example](./example) folder.
 ## InfluxDB Storer

 Check the [storer](./storer) directory for more details.